9 free marketing resources that are actually useful

-Again, not sexy, but Google also do some pretty neat digital marketing courses which you can check out here.
+Again, not sexy, but Google also does some pretty neat digital marketing courses which you can check out here.

-If you have the budget, get ahref.
+If you have the budget, get Ahref.
 We love it at Rixxo and it saves us so much time and energy on our SEO.
 It works by doing a crawl of your site and highlighting all of the technical SEO mistakes you’re making, where you’re making them, and how to get it fixed.
-Screaming frog SEO spider is pretty similar but you can crawl 500 urls free of charge.
-If you’re in a pickle with your redirects, want to quickly generate a XML sitemap, or find 404s, this is the best place to start.
+Screaming frog SEO spider is pretty similar but you can crawl 500 URLs free of charge.
+If you’re in a pickle with your redirects, want to quickly generate an XML sitemap, or find 404s, this is the best place to start.

 So often technical SEO is overlooked, to the real detriment of website traffic.
 If you have no idea what I’m talking about then check out the Screaming frog SEO FAQs for handy tips on what all this means, or get in touch if you want help with your SEO.

-It’s a video-based course of 10 tutorials totaling over 4hrs of content.
-It used to cost hard cash too, but the nice people at ahref have made it free since the pandemic, so get in while you can.
+It’s a video-based course of 10 tutorials totalling over 4hrs of content.
+It used to cost hard cash too, but the nice people at Ahref have made it free since the pandemic, so get in while you can.